-For example, we can group rocks by 2s and demonstrate that 3 groups of 2 rocks is equal to 6 rocks (3 x 2 = 2 + 2 + 2 = 6), and then by 3s, 4s, and so forth.
+For example, we can group rocks by 2s and demonstrate that three groups of 2 rocks are equal to 6 (3 x 2 = 2 + 2 + 2 = 6), and then by 3s, 4s, etc.

-Just this week, we did a quick multiplication “lesson” with a cute turtle weaving craft that my daughter wanted to make.
+This week, we did a quick multiplication “lesson” with cute turtles my daughter made.

-We needed 3 craft sticks per turtle, and my daughter wanted to make 3 turtles.
+We needed three craft sticks per turtle, and my daughter wanted to make three turtles.
 In less than 30 seconds, we reviewed that 3 x 3 = 9.

-For example, when we are sharing food or toys and want to allocate equally, this is relevant example of division.
+We also practice division through everyday life.
+For example, when we share food or toys and want to allocate equally, this is a relevant example of division.

-Most commonly, we are dividing by 2 (between siblings), and also by 3 and 4, depending on how many family members are at home!
+Most commonly, we divide by 2 (between siblings) and 3 and 4, depending on how many family members are at home.

 Have fun with verbal word problems

 Verbal word problems are a fun way to integrate storytelling and math!